4 Steps to Business Continuity Planning for your Not For Profit

 - Assign one person to develop a training schedule for your facility.

 - Distribute the first draft to group members for review, and then revise.
-Arrange for the CEO, president, and senior management to make final, written approval.
+Arrange for the CEO, president, and senior management to make the final written approval.

 - Distribute physical copies to senior management, headquarters, and community emergency response agencies.
 Require a signature from each individual that receives a copy.